日別アーカイブ: 2026年4月13日

 Strategic Outlook for Industry Stakeholders

-Companies that successfully combine enzymatic lactose reduction, heat-sensitive nutrient protection, and maternal-store distribution will capture share in a $3 billion market by 2032.
+Companies that successfully combine consistent setting time, accurate detail reproduction, and tear strength will capture share in a $695 million market by 2032.

 Contact Us: